shahidhussain07/demo-web-pages/README.md

 ### demo-web-pages
-A list of projects as an example to practice web apps
+A list of projects as an example to enhance frontend skills
 # Requirments
  [x] HTML <br>
  [x] CSS <br>